How to learn Wing Foiling fast in 3 steps

 And here we show exactly all you need to know about this first step:

-It’s the moment of truth.
-You already master the sail part and you already know how to balance on a foil.
-Now it’s time to grab a board, a foil and a wing and start flying!
+It is the moment of the truth.
+You’ve mastered the sail and you’re sailing without drifting downwind.
+Now it’s time to grab your board, foil and sail and start enjoying!

-Now it’s time to sail on a foiling board, so first you have to get used to the new equipment:
+Now it’s time to take the board and foil, so first you have to get used to the new equipment:

-- Learn how to get into the water with your gear
+- Learn to get on the water with the equipment

-- Learn how to stand up on the board
+- Learn to stand up on the board

 Do I need an instructor to learn Wing Foiling?